TonyPhipps/Games/Pickleball/court-layout.md

 7. When both conditions are true, the "far-end person" will be marking Corner C.

 ### Step 3: Do Step 2, but Mirrored, to find Corner D
+One small difference is that you'll mark at 48ft, 4in on the last corner.

 *(Math check: 92 feet 4 inches minus 44 feet leaves exactly 48 feet 4 inches for your diagonal).*